DIVD-NL/SecurityMeldpunt/faq/10-echt.md

 ### English

-Yes, because of CVE-2019-19781 ( Vulenrability of Citrix Applicaiton Delivery Contoller) the Dutch Security hotline is really sending out notifications.
+Yes, because of CVE-2019-19781 ( Vulnerability of Citrix Applicaiton Delivery Contoller) the Dutch Security hotline is really sending out notifications.